chrisraff/dicewarsjs/README.md

 ## Make Your Own AI

-1. Copy one of the existing `ai_*.js` files and name it `ai_YourName.js`.
+1. Copy one of the existing ai files, such as `ai_example.js`, and name it `ai_YourName.js`.
 Change the file's function to also be named `ai_YourName`

-2. In `index.html` around line 39, include `ai_YourName.js`
+2. In `index.html` at line 39 where the other AI scripts are added, add a line for `ai_YourName.js`

 3. Go to line 42 of `game.js` where the array `this.ai` is defined.
-Change some of the items in the array to a unique identifier of your choice.
-The first player is always the human player, so leave it at 0.
+Change some of the items in the array to `ai_YourName`, which is the function in your AI's script.
+The first player is always the human player, so leave it as null.

 * The index of the array corresponds to the color of the player in the game.
 The human (first) player is always purple, the second index is always lime, then green, pink, orange, cyan, yellow, and red.
-* The order of play is shuffled in game, but the player colors always correspond to the order of this.ai
+* The order of play is shuffled in game, but the player colors always correspond to the order of `this.ai`
-* It may be useful to set your AI as the second player so you can play against it in a two player game.
+* It may be useful to set your AI as the second player so you can play against it in a two player game

 4. Modify the function `ai_YourName` in `ai_YourName.js`.
-Look at `ai_default` or `ai_defensive` for techniques to analyze the environment.
+Look at existing ai such as `ai_example` or `ai_defensive` for techniques to analyze the game state.

+  * The code and comments in `ai_example.js` give a basic outline for how to declare a move
   * To declare an attack, set `game.area_from` to the id of the attacking region and `game.area_to` to the defending region's id (do not return).
 Once you have no good moves left, end the player's turn by returning 0.
   * `game.adat` is the array of regions.
   * `game.adat[i].arm` is the id of the player who owns the region, and `game.get_pn()` returns the id of the player whose turn it is.